tensorflow/ranking/docs/api_docs/python/tfr/keras/layers/Bilinear.md

     return inputs
 ```

+The same code works in distributed training: the input to `add_loss()` is
+treated like a regularization loss and averaged across replicas by the training
+loop (both built-in `Model.fit()` and compliant custom training loops).

-This method can also be called directly on a Functional Model during
+The `add_loss` method can also be called directly on a Functional Model during
 construction.
 In this case, any loss Tensors passed to this Model must be
 symbolic and be able to be traced back to the model's `Input`s.
 These losses
 become part of the model's topology and are tracked in `get_config`.